vjoel/tupelo/doc/subspace.md

 Introduction
 ------------

 Subspaces are the units of sharding a tuplespace.
+A subspace is a (possibly infinite) set of tuples defined by a predicate.

-Uses include:
+Uses of subspaces include:

 * Clients managing different subspaces (or even two clients managing the same subspace in different processes) may benefit by using different stores and algorithms.

 * Reduce the volume of tuples that a client needs to handle.

-A subspace is a subset of a tuplespace defined by a special kind of pattern, known as a "portable object template".
+The predicate defining a subspace is typically a special kind of pattern, known as a "portable object template".
 These templates are less expressive than the [client-side templates] [1], but they are built out of simple, serializable objects that represent widely available matching constructs.
 Saying that a subspace "is defined by" a template means that a tuple belongs to a subspace because it matches the template, not because it was assigned to the subspace.

+The term _store_ or _tuplestore_ should not be confused with the term _space_ or _subspace_: a store is a finite, concrete data structure which can store the tuples in some subspace.

 A Tupelo client may subscribe to one or more subspaces, or to the entire tuplespace.
 A client intending to read or take from a subspace must subscribe to it.
 However, any client can write to any subspace even if it is not subscribed.